 In 2017, we announced a new sister site, WritingCity®.
 WritingCity is a comprehensive writing and grammar program for K-5 designed to deliver confident and capable writers.

-VocabularySpellingCity is a family-owned educational software company with nearly 40 employees dedicated to creating “game-changing” educational systems.
+VocabularySpellingCity is dedicated to creating “game-changing” educational systems.
 Key components of our mission:

 - Pioneer software by creating new applications that are considerably easier to use, more effective, and/or less expensive than existing applications.